 What to do

-If your child experiences a tonic-clonic seizure, don’t try to stop it.
-Instead, move any furniture out of the way, try to loosen any tight clothing around the neck and stay with your child until the seizure has finished.
+- If a child experiences a tonic-clonic seizure, don’t try to stop it.
+Instead, move any furniture out of the way, try to loosen any tight clothing around the neck and stay with the child until the seizure has finished.
 As soon as uncontrolled movements finish, lay the child on their side in the recovery position.

-If your child has another type of seizure, sit them down quietly and stay with them until they are fully recovered and alert.
-Reassure your child calmly.
+- If a child has another type of seizure, sit them down quietly and stay with them until they are fully recovered and alert.
+Reassure the child calmly.

 What are the effects of a seizure?